fawohlsc/azure-policy-testing/README.md

 Executing the tests can take a few minutes up to some hours.
 The long duration is mainly caused by waiting for policy compliance scans and remediations to complete.
 So while you certainly can execute the tests to validate your pull request, it is not advisable since a pull request should provide your developers feedback in just a couple of minutes to reduce their unproductive waiting time.
 That being said, executing them as part of your [continuous integration](https://martinfowler.com/articles/continuousIntegration.html) on the main branch is what you should aim for.
 Alternatively, it might be just good enough to schedule a test run once a day.

 ### Why did you assign the policies to subscription and not management group scope?
 Mainly to reduce complexity when explaining the approach and to ease setting it up in your Azure environment.
-While the approach can easily be scaled towards supporting management groups, the focus lies on testing policies.
+But the approach can easily be scaled towards supporting management groups i.e., by adding support for management groups to [Policy.Utils.psm1](./utils/Policy.Utils.psm1)).
 If you want to learn more about managing Azure at scale, checkout [Enterprise Scale](https://github.com/Azure/Enterprise-Scale).

 ### Can we scale this testing approach towards a complex management group hierarchy?
 You can try to scale towards a more complex management group hierarchy like this (See: [Enterprise Scale](https://github.com/Azure/Enterprise-Scale/blob/main/docs/reference/adventureworks/README.md)):

 ![Complex management group hierarchy](./docs/azure-management-groups.png)

 An idea would be to create an Azure subscription for testing per leaf management group, so referring to the example management group hierarchy: Management, Connectivity, Identity, Corp and Online.
 For each of this subscriptions you would run a set of tests.
-The tests are encapsulated in dedicated PowerShell modules per policy, so you could reuse them across subscriptions.
-While this certainly improves test coverage by also considering policy layering (See: [Layering policy definitions
+Since each policy is tested by a dedicated PowerShell script, you could reuse them across subscriptions.
+Also keep in mind that you have to add support for management groups to [Policy.Utils.psm1](./utils/Policy.Utils.psm1)).
+While scaling towards a complex management group hierarchy certainly improves test coverage by also considering policy layering (See: [Layering policy definitions
 ](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/effects#layering-policy-definitions)), it also increases the test duration and complexity a lot.
-If you are just interested in validating the logic of a single policy, scaling the approach towards a complex management group hierarchy might be overkill.
+If you are just interested in validating the logic of a single policy, this might be overkill.